 Local economic and social development (Criterion 4.2, Criterion 4.3, Criterion 4.4, Criterion 4.5) This is clearly demonstrated through the Forests for Prosperity Agreements with Community Associations; the annual payments plus capacity building interventions and support to livelihoods through FP CAs.
 These agreements provide avenues for employment to be availed to FP groups.
 Recommendations from the Participatory FP baseline co funded by FMO and NFC are still being implemented.
-Local service providers are preferred and non-local providers are only engaged where the service or product required is specialised or not available locally.
+Local service providers are preferred, and non-local providers are only engaged where the service or product required is specialised or not available locally.
 The production of diversified benefits and / or products (Criterion 5.1) The company is optimally making use of yield of the forest product by utilising thinnings or clear-felling, and the sale of non-sawlog and non-pole material as biomass.
-The maintenance and/or enhancement of ecosystem services (Criterion 5.1) Ecosystem services are yet to be effectively implemented in the country for the time being.
-There are some thoughts around this that have already resulted in some trainings and initial implementation of associated activities.
-Activities to maintain or enhance ecosystem services (Criterion 5.1)

-Ecosystem services are yet to be effectively implemented in the country for the time being, though initial work towards these has started.
+The maintenance and/or enhancement of ecosystem services (Criterion 5.1) Ecosystem services have begun to be implemented.
+A verification audit has been carried out, awaits closure of findings.
+Activities to maintain or enhance ecosystem services (Criterion 5.1) Ecosystem services have been identified, work towards the maintenance and enhancement of these has started.
 Actual compared to projected annual harvests of timber and non-timber forest products (Criterion 5.2) The Annual Plan of Operation is followed and monitored rigorously.

-The use of local processing, local services and local value added manufacturing (Criterion 5.4) The processing plants (sawmill and pole plant) are located locally.
+The use of local processing, local services and local value-added manufacturing (Criterion 5.4) The processing plants (sawmill and pole plant) are located locally.
 The suppliers of services are mainly local, allowing the company to effectively contribute to the growth of the local economy.
 Long term economic viability (Criterion 5.5) Long term plans are the basis of our yield prediction, and speak to something that is key to us, long term sustainability.
 These can be availed on request, with confidential information removed, at the cost of production.
-High Conservation Values 5 and 6 identified (Criterion 9.1)

-There are no high conservation values on the forest management units that fall in these categories.
-Changes in Environmental Conditions The maintenance and/or enhancement of ecosystem services (Criterion 5.2) (when The Organization makes FSC[TM] promotional claims regarding the provision of ecosystem services, or receives payment for the provision of ecosystem services) Ecosystem services are not effectively implemented in the country for the time being.
+High Conservation Values 5 and 6 identified (Criterion 9.1) There are no high conservation values on the forest management units that fall in these categories.
+Changes in Environmental Conditions The maintenance and/or enhancement of ecosystem services (Criterion 5.2) (when The Organization makes FSCTM promotional claims regarding the provision of ecosystem services, or receives payment for the provision of ecosystem services) The company is yet to make promotional claims for ecosystem services.